mjskay/ggdist/README.md

     `stat_pointinterval()`, `stat_pointintervalh()`), visualizing
-    distributions with point summaries and intervals (the `stat_sample_slabinterval()` family of stats, including eye plots, half-eye plots, CCDF bar plots, gradient plots, and histograms), and visualizing fit lines with an arbitrary number of uncertainty bands (`geom_lineribbon` and `stat_lineribbon`).
-Priors can also be visualized in the same way using the `stat_dist_slabinterval()` family of stats.
-Combining the base-R `quantile` function with `geom_dotplot` also facilitates the construction of quantile dotplots of posteriors (see example in this document).
+    distributions with point summaries and intervals (the `stat_sample_slabinterval()` family of stats, including eye plots, half-eye plots, CCDF bar plots, gradient plots, dotplots, and histograms), and visualizing fit lines with an arbitrary number of uncertainty bands (`geom_lineribbon` and `stat_lineribbon`).
+Priors
+    can also be visualized in the same way using the `stat_dist_slabinterval()` family of stats.
+The
+    `geom_dotsinterval()` family also automatically finds good binning parameters for dotplots, and can be used to easily construct quantile dotplots of posteriors (see example in this document).

     ![The slabinterval family of geoms and
     stats](man/figures/slabinterval_family.png)